Jouto25/joutoscraftingrecipes/README.md

 1. I wanted to do some datapack practice and figured a simple recipe datapack would be the best way to do it.
 2. I wanted a datapack/mod that would combine many of the mods that include QoL crafting recipes into one mod.

-**Please check the Gallery Tab so you can check the recipes the datapack adds.**

 With that in mind, here's all the recipes this datapack adds:

 - **Craftable Saddles**